zman0225/cs57_project1/README.md

 the lexer program will output all the tokens and its token designations

 ### Correction of tests
-we tested for the following inputs for correctness:
+Our tests are in the following files:

 test1.c
 - single line comment
 - multiple line comment
+- single line comment following non comment code
 - lexer should alert the user of unrecognized symbols in the input
-- standard identifiers that starts with only an alphabet or underscore
 - int, newline, and symbol tokens
+- test keywords (if, else, int, print)

 test2.c
-- single line comment following non comment code

-- non standard identifiers
+- standard identifiers that starts with only an alphabet or underscore
+- non-standard identifiers
 - strings -- including non standard identifiers in quotes (which would qualify as a string)
+- test keywords (read, void, for, return)